-Given the Review Board's experience with environmental assessments of similar exploration projects, as well as the scope of this assessment, the proceeding will focus on face to face meetings rather than written information exchange.
-Following the approval of a final work plan the Review Board's staff will conduct information sessions in Dettah/N'Dilo, Lutsel K'e, and Fort Resolution.
-The main purpose of these sessions will be for participants to become better informed about the proposed development and to prepare for a public hearing.
-Between the sessions and the public hearing in October parties will have a window of opportunity to exchange written information or have sidebar meetings.
-Following the public hearing the Review Board may ask parties to provide specific additional information in writing.
+Given the Review Board's experience with environmental assessments of similar exploration projects, as well as the scope of this assessment, the proceeding will focus on a face to face meeting rather that written information exchange.
+Following the approval of a final work plan the Review Board's staff will conduct one information session for all communities to be held in N'dilo.
+The main purpose of this session will be for participants to become better informed about the proposed development and to prepare for the public hearing on October 22, 2010.